Today I want to discuss 5 brain-damaging neurotoxins that are found in very popular foods. Plus, I’ll also give you healthy alternatives.

 Neurotoxins are chemicals known to be harmful to the brain directly and therefore, to your body, indirectly.

-The end result is poor memory, cognitive problems, brain fog, poor sleep, mood disturbances, fatigue, and lots of brain and mental illnesses such as anxiety, depression, Parkinson’s, and Alzheimer’s, just to name a few.
+The end result is poor memory, cognitive problems, brain fog, poor sleep, mood disturbances, fatigue, and lots of brain and mental problems

-And I actually bring this up mainly due to the fact that I have a family history on BOTH my parent’s side of some these problems – specifically, Parkinson’s and Alzheimer’s.
+And I actually bring this up mainly due to the fact that I have a family history on BOTH my parent’s side of some of these problems.

-If you are looking for a proven solution for improving your energy levels, dramatically improving your memory and cognition, and help reduce and even avoid “brain illnesses” such as Parkinson’s and Alzheimer’s, I suggest you try a formula that I’ve been using for over a decade to help with all of these issues.
+If you are looking for a natural solution for supporting healthy energy levels, healthy memory, and cognition, and helping reduce and even avoid “brain problems”, I suggest you try a formula that I’ve been using for over a decade to help with all of these issues.